genavarov/lama/doc/build-osx.md

 Other commands:
 -------

-    ./lamacoind -daemon # to start the litecoin daemon.
+    ./lamacoind -daemon # to start the lamacoin daemon.
     ./lamacoin-cli --help  # for a list of command-line options.
     ./lamacoin-cli help    # When the daemon is running, to get a list of RPC commands